pedrohcdo/nest-logger-bundle/README.md

     | Param | Description
     | :--- | :----:
-    | ***level***: NestLoggerLevelStrategy | This strategy defines what will be the main level of the bundle, as the bundle will contain a tree of logs, it can contain several logs with several levels, so to define the main level, the configuration provided here is used to decide the best level, the default strategy is `NestLoggerLevelStrategy.MAJOR_LEVEL`
+    | ***level***?: NestLoggerLevelStrategy | This strategy defines what will be the main level of the bundle, as the bundle will contain a tree of logs, it can contain several logs with several levels, so to define the main level, the configuration provided here is used to decide the best level, the default strategy is `NestLoggerLevelStrategy.MAJOR_LEVEL`

 ### Streams